Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 4870 1GB should perform quite a bit faster than the GeForce GT 220 GDDR3 overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 4870 1GB should in theory be a lot superior to the GeForce GT 220 GDDR3 overall. (explain)

-Texel RateThe Radeon HD 4870 1GB should be much (about 200%) better at texture filtering than the GeForce GT 220 GDDR3. (explain)
+Texel RateThe Radeon HD 4870 1GB should be much (approximately 200%) faster with regards to texture filtering than the GeForce GT 220 GDDR3. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison